pijushbarik/pijushbarik.github.io/posts/homelab-0-getting-started.md

 sudo apt install docker-compose-v2
 ```

-Once installed Docker we need to add the current user to the `docker` group so that running Docker commands every time does not require adding sudo.
+Once Docker is installed, we need to add the current user to the `docker` group so that running Docker commands every time does not require adding sudo.

 ```sh
 # create the docker group